kfaheem/backpack/DataEngineerNanoDegree/Capstone/README.md

 * Source 2: **`CDC, USAFacts`** -

-Each document from the USAFacts is rendered into the following data structure before it posted to Elasticsearch -
+Each document from USAFacts is rendered into the following data structure before it is posted to Elasticsearch -

 For `confirmed cases` -